jr0dd/container-images/apps/puppeteer/README.md

 # puppeteer

-This is a standalone container for Puppeteer
+This is a container for Puppeteer